codechito/hobby/README.md

 # Hobby
 It integrates my ideas to world

-This is a manychat Template documentation and code, it will guide you on how to install and use the template
+This is a manychat Template documentation and code, it will guide you on how to install and use the template.

 ## How To Install Templates